Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 Check if the string contains three words (words contains only letters) in succession.

 For this mission I will take [@Tubis's][Tubis_profile] [solution][three_words_tubis].
-Yes, I know that's a face account and I know who is it. :-)
+Yes, I know that's a fake account, and I know who is it. :-)

 ```python
 checkio=lambda x:"www" in "".join('w' if w.isalpha() else 'd' for w in x.split())